Andrea Reimer: Background

 Reimer was born in Saskatoon, Saskatchewan and put into foster care.
-When she was 8 months old, she was adopted by a couple from Vancouver who subsequently relocated to Calgary prior to her starting school.
+When she was eight months old, she was adopted by a couple from Vancouver who subsequently relocated to Calgary prior to her starting school.
 Reimer's adoptive parents divorced when she was a pre-teen.

-Reimer started smoking and drinking at the age of 10, and started to experiment with illicit drugs at the age of 11, and LSD at the age of 12.
+Reimer started smoking and drinking at the age of 10 and started to experiment with illicit drugs at the age of 11, and LSD at the age of 12.
 She was homeless between the ages of 14 and 19, which included travel to places throughout Canada, the United States, Asia, Central America, Europe and North Africa.
 During this period she dumpster-dived, got arrested several times, got involved in hard drugs, and developed addictions.
-When she was 18, Reimer worked in El Salvador at a low income housing project, which she later cited as the catalyst for her environmental awareness.
+When she was 18, Reimer worked in El Salvador at a low-income housing project, which she later cited as the catalyst for her environmental awareness.

 Although an atheist, at 19 Reimer enrolled at Concordia University to major in religious studies.
 She dropped out during her first year after six weeks of classes, and moved to Vancouver.
-In Vancouver, Reimer joined a government sponsored job training program and started working with Gordon Neighbourhood House Youth Works.
+In Vancouver, Reimer joined a government-sponsored job training program and started working with Gordon Neighbourhood House Youth Works.
 She was then sent for a practicum to the Western Canada Wilderness Committee.

 Reimer eventually worked her way up to become the executive director of the Western Canada Wilderness Committee, where she was paid approximately $2000 a month.
 While executive director of the Wilderness Committee, Reimer supported the creation of a carbon tax by the BC Provincial Government.
 It was subsequently passed.
-In 2007, she was chosen by Al Gore to deliver the Inconvenient Truth presentation to local audiences, which she delivered to over 10,000 people.
+In 2007, she was chosen by Al Gore to deliver the Inconvenient Truth presentation to local audiences.

-Reimer has volunteered with many community organizations including serving as: